Quick Checklist for Raising Baby Chicks

 NOTES: watch for potential health issues

-- Consider adding an electrolyte mineral supplement to the baby chicks water in their waterer for the first 3 to 4 weeks.
-Make sure to also have plain fresh water available at all times.
+- Add an electrolyte mineral supplement to the baby chicks’ water for the first 3 to 4 weeks.
+Always provide plain, fresh water too.

-- Coccidioisis can be a problem.
-This parasite causes diarrhea in baby chicks which can be life-threatening.
-Having a coccidiostat like Corid on hand is helpful to be on the safe side.
+- Coccidiosis can be a serious issue.
+This parasite causes diarrhea in baby chicks, which can be dangerous.
+Keep a coccidiostat like Corid available just in case.

 QUICK CHECKLIST on RAISING BABY CHICKS